SAP/fundamental/docs/pages/layouts/application-layout.md

             * `.fd-app__main`: Main app content
     * `.fd_ui__footer`: Global footer for the application
         * `.fd-ui__footer--fixed`: Modifier to make the footer persistent (sticky)
-* `.fd-overlay`: Overlay class can be used to dim out the application UI when a modal is open
+* `.fd-overlay`: Overlay element that is used to dim out the application UI when a modal is open

 ## Application with Sidebar
 {: .docs-header-h2}